icodeforlove/balanced.js/README.md

 	});
 ```

-as you can see using these principles it makes this kind of stuff fairly easy
+as you can see by using these principles you can accomplish this kind of stuff easily